kelsey-ek/Rehosting_Guide_A-Z/guide/Rehosting_Guide_A-Z.md

   5. Use idcams repro.
 As input, use the unloaded flat file, and as output, use the empty VSAM on OpenFrame

 **Reference Documents:** #TODO: attach dsmigin.py after removing customer references

 ***

-# Discovery

-**Prerequisites:**

--   Migration (Source Code) -- Complete

-**Description:** Once the source code is migrated to the OpenFrame server, the files must be sorted into their respective element types for analysis (JCL, PROC, COBOL, COPYBOOK, CSD)

-***

-## OFMiner

-**Prerequisites:**

--   Migration (Source Code) -- Complete
--   Installation -- Complete

-**Description**: OFMiner is a tool used for analyzing elements in scope starting from the JCL.
-It utilizes the Tmax Base, Batch, TACF, and Tibero elements to create a detailed document describing what JOBs, PROCs, Programs (COBOL, Assembler), and Copybooks are in scope for rehosting.
-Utilizing TBAdmin is a great tool to help create this analysis document.

-**Reference Documents: "How to create an OFMiner report\_v2"**

-***